https://barryhisblog.blogspot.com/p/just-theory.html

 Many people I communicate with seem to be a bit unsure about the distinction between the ideas of "theory" and "theorem".

 From here on, when I use the word "theory", I mean a "scientific theory" - not just an opinion, a guess, speculation or conjecture.
-As Wikipedia has it, "scientific theory is a tested and expanded hypothesis that explains many experiments.
+As Wikipedia has it, "a scientific theory is a tested and expanded hypothesis that explains many experiments.
 It fits ideas together in a framework.
 If anyone finds a case where all or part of a scientific theory is false, then that theory is either changed or thrown out."

 A theorem is a statement, normally a mathematical statement, which, if correctly formulated, is clearly true according to the axioms and rules of combination within its scope.
 It must be accompanied by a proof.